HexHive/OSTEP-slides/13-segmentation.md

 # Stack for procedure invocation frames

 * The stack enables simple storage of function invocation frames
-* Stores calling context and sequence of currently active frames
+* Stores calling context and sequence of active parent frames
-* Memory allocated in function call, freed when returned
+* Memory allocated in function prologue, freed when returned

 . . .